 To be entitled to statutory damages you have to register your copyright before any infringement of unpublished work.
 If the work is published, you have to register before any infringement, unless registration is made within three months after the first publication of the work.
 In other words, you should register your copyrights before publication or within three months of publication.

-You can go to the Copyright Office online and complete the forms appropriate for your work.
+You can go to the Copyright Office and register online by completing the forms appropriate for your work.
 The forms are:

 - Literary Works.
 These are works that explain, describe, or narrate a particular subject, theme, or idea through the use of text, rather than dialog or dramatic action.
 Generally, literary works are intended to be read; they are not intended to be performed before an audience.

 - Performing Arts.
 These are works that are intended to be performed for an audience.
 This category includes a wide variety of creative works, including music, lyrics, sound recordings, scripts, screenplays, choreography, motion pictures, video games, and similar types of works.

 - Visual Arts.
 These include a wide variety of artistic works, including pictorial, graphic, and sculptural works, as well as architectural works.
 Examples of visual arts works include paintings, sculptures, photographs, and other types of works.

 - Digital Content.
 These include a wide variety of works that are used with computers, tablets, smartphones, video game platforms, and other electronic devices.
 It also protects works that are used or distributed on the internet, such as websites, blogs, and other online content.
 To register digital content, determine the predominant authorship and submit as a literary work, work of the visual arts, or work of the performing arts.

 - Motion Pictures.
 These contain a series of related images that are intended to be shown with a projector, digital display, or another device.
 When the images are shown in successive order, they create an impression of movement that is perceptible to the eye.
 Examples of motion pictures include movies, television shows, video games, animations, and similar types of works.